Nehal1s/Domefavour/Server/readme.md

-# Documnetation for sharma !
+# Documnetation for Boii !

 ## API